JamesHuntCode/JamesHuntCode/README.md

-# Personal-Website
+# jameshuntcode.me
-This repository contains the code behind my personal website.
+This is the platform I use to adversite my software engineering skill set and discuss my current projects and interests in the Computer Science field.